microsoft/vscode-docs/api/extension-guides/notebook.md

 A `NotebookKernel` is responsible for taking a *code cell* and from it producing some output or set of outputs.

-A kernel can either be directly associated with associated with a content provider by setting the `NotebookContentProvider#kernel` property, or registered globally by envoking the `vscode.registerNotebookKernel` function with ...TODO: Figure out how this function is supposed to be called :)...
+A kernel can either be directly associated with a content provider by setting the `NotebookContentProvider#kernel` property, or registered globally by envoking the `vscode.registerNotebookKernel` function with ...TODO: Figure out how this function is supposed to be called :)...

 Samples:
 - [GitHub Issues Notebook](https://github.com/microsoft/vscode-github-issue-notebooks/blob/master/src/notebookProvider.ts): Kernel to execute queries for GitHib Issues